-A scientific calculator supports calculations of trigonometric functions, such as sine, cosine, tangent, cotangent, etc. Using this calculator, you can find the logarithm of a number, raise to a power, find a root square and, moreover, a nth root.
+A scientific calculator supports calculations of trigonometric functions, such as sine, cosine, tangent, cotangent, etc. Using this calculator, you can find the logarithm of a number, raise a number to a power, find a square root and even an nth root.

-For any calculation, you can use either mouse or numpad.
+For any calculation, you can use either a mouse or a numpad.

 Moreover, you can customize the settings of the calculator and save them.